arangodb/docs/3.5/tutorials-reduce-memory-footprint.md

 optimizer: the
 [Sort-Limit Optimization in AQL](https://www.arangodb.com/2019/03/sort-limit-optimization-aql/).
 In short, a *SORT* combined with a *LIMIT* operation only keeps as many documents in memory during sorting as the subsequent *LIMIT* requires.
-This improvement will ship with ArangoDB v3.5.0.
+This optimization is applied automatically beginning with ArangoDB v3.5.0.

 Statistics
 ----------